The inaugural Virginia Elk Hunt Lottery

 Once awarded a special elk hunting license, applicants will have 30 days from notification to purchase the license.
 Licenses that are not purchased by the deadline will be awarded to alternate hunters who will be drawn concurrently with the original hunters.
 Alternates will not be announced or notified unless they become eligible to purchase a special elk hunting license.
 Elk hunters 15 years of age and younger or holders of an apprentice hunting license must be accompanied by and directly supervised by an adult who has a valid Virginia hunting license or is exempt from purchasing a hunting license.
 All applicants who are drawn for a Virginia special elk hunting license must read and acknowledge the “Elk Hunting Considerations” prior to beginning their hunt.

 DWR has many partnerships and agreements with private landowners in the Elk Management Zone that will allow public access for elk hunting.
-Check back in the coming months for more details on specific properties, maps, acreages, etc.

 Special licenses for hunting elk within the Elk Management Zone (EMZ) of Buchanan, Dickenson, and Wise Counties, will be limited based on the biological sustainability of the herd, and the need for long-term management.
 In order to allow limited hunting access on a fair and equitable basis, people who wish to hunt elk within the EMZ will be required to apply through a random lottery application for a special elk hunting license.